GENEVA - A United Nations Commission of Inquiry on Monday alleged possible crimes of war by both pro- and anti-government supporters in Syria.

-Any decision to refer the Syria conflict to the ICC lies with the U.N.
+The decision to refer the conflict to the ICC lies with the U.N.
 Security Council, which is deeply divided between Western nations, and China and Russia, which have blocked action.

-On Monday, European Union governments extended for three months sanctions against Syria, but said they would amend them to provide greater "non-lethal support and technical assistance" to help protect civilians.
+On Monday, European Union governments extended for three months sanctions against Syria, but said they would amend an arms embargo to provide "non-lethal" support and technical assistance to help protect civilians.

-The decision was reached at an EU foreign ministers' meeting in Brussels, where Britain lobbied to ease an arms embargo so rebels could gain access to military aid in their fight against President Bashar al-Assad.
+The decision was reached at an EU foreign minister meeting in Brussels, where Britain lobbied to ease the arms embargo so that rebels can gain access to military aid in their fight against President Bashar al-Assad.
 Most foreign ministers opposed the request, with Luxembourg's Jean Asselborn stating "there is no shortage of arms in Syria."

-The French news agency, citing a pro-Damascus Lebanese newspaper, quoted Mr. Assad as telling the paper he is confident his military will defeat the rebels.
+Meanwhile, the French news agency, citing the pro-Damascus Lebanese newspaper As-Safir, quoted Assad as telling the paper he is confident his military will defeat the rebels.